benory/website-personal/_news/announcement_3.md

 related_posts: false
 ---

 It's official!
-I’m excited to be a [Villa I Tatti](http://itatti.harvard.edu) Digital Humanities Fellow this fall at The Harvard Center for Italian Renaissance Studies in Florence 🇮🇹.
+I’m excited to be a [Villa I Tatti](http://itatti.harvard.edu) Digital Humanities Fellow this fall at the Harvard Center for Italian Renaissance Studies in Florence 🇮🇹.
 Really looking forward to working on [The 1520s Project](http://1520s-project.org) and collaborating with the other fellows.